DSD-DBS/capella-dockerimages/README.md

 pure::variants needs a subset of the Eclipse 2020-06 repository.
 You can find the directory structure here at the bottom of the page: <https://download.eclipse.org/releases/2020-06/202006171000/>

-Please downloads all required files.
+Please download all required files.
 Your tree should look like:

 ```text
 $ tree pure-variants/dependencies